qmat-geqs/qmat-geqs.github.io/site-pages/projects.md

 - [Pypi package](https://pypi.org/project/GScrew/)

 ## GSL
-Generalized Screw Library is a future library written in C++ that will implement n-dimensional geometric algebras and generalized screws to perform fast calculations on these objects.
+[Generalized Screw Library](https://github.com/GenScrew/GSL) (a.k.a.
+GSL) is a future library written in C++ that will implement n-dimensional geometric algebras and generalized screws to perform fast calculations on these objects.